shashh666/yapper/content/post/static-website-root-object.md

 ## The Solution

-This solution here is to make CloudFront treat the S3 files as a static site.
+This solution here is to make CloudFront treat the S3 files as part of a static site.
 This can be done by grabbing the S3 static web hosting endpoint url and using the endpoint as the CloudFront origin.

 ![s3-endpoint](/img/s3-endpoint.png)

-Once you have taken care of the origin, CloudFront will internally treat the S3 files as a static web hosting files and look for the root file in a sub-directory to display its contents.
+Once you have taken care of the origin, CloudFront will internally treat the S3 files as static web hosting files and look for the root file in a sub-directory to display its contents.

 Happy hosting!